 Top it off

 You may vaguely recall hearing something about rechargeable batteries and the "memory effect."
 You know, that if you don't "teach" your rechargeable batteries their full potential by taking them from totally full to totally empty, they'll "forget" part of their capacity.
 Well forget all that.
 Right now.
-It's wrong.
+It does not apply to your phone.

 Battery memory is a real thing, but it applies to nickel-based batteries; your trusty sidekick (literal Sidekick or otherwise) doubtlessly has a lithium-ion battery, and it needs to be treated a little differently.
 Specifically, it should be topped off whenever you get the chance.

 But!
-You don't want to have it charging all the time either; lithium-ion batteries can get overheated.
+You don't want to have battery charging constantly either; lithium-ion batteries can get overheated.
 Luckily for you, your charger is smart enough to help with this, and will cut your phone off for a spell once it's full.
-And to complicate matters a little further your battery doesn't particularly like being all the way full either.
+And to complicate matters a even further, your battery doesn't particularly like being all the way full either.
 In fact, your battery will behave the best if you take it off the charge before it hits 100 percent, and leaving it plugged when it's already full is going to cause a little degradation.

 Keep it cool

-It's easy to worry about bad charging habits thanks to the training we've had from old rechargeable batteries, but lithium-ion batteries have a worse enemy: heat.
-Your smartphone's battery will degrade much much faster when it's hot, regardless of whether it's being used or just sitting around doing nothing.
+It's easy to worry about bad charging habits thanks to the training we've had from old rechargeable batteries, but lithium-ion batteries have a worse enemy than sub-optimal charging: Heat.
+Your smartphone's battery will degrade much, much faster when it's hot, regardless of whether it's being used or just sitting around doing nothing.

 At an average temperature of 32 degrees fahrenheit, a lithium-ion battery will lose six percent of its maximum capacity per year.
 At 77 degrees, that number jumps to 20 percent, and at 104 degrees it's a whopping 35.
 Sure, it's not exactly practical (or sane) to keep your phone in the fridge, but it's worth going out of your way to prevent long stays in hot cars and the like.